-Daisey O’Donnell Gets ‘Goofy’ In Sporty Black Undies & Matching Bra
+Daisey O'Donnell Gets 'Goofy' In Sporty Black Undies & Matching Bra

 "Your stunning," another gushed.

-“Oh girl your smile,” a third user gushed.
+"Oh girl your smile," a third user remarked.

 "Incredible," a fourth person commented.

-As previously reported by The Inquisitr, Daisey recently got the pulses of her followers racing when she rocked a yellow string bikini as she soaked up the sunshine.
+As reported by The Inquisitr, Daisey recently got the pulses of her followers racing when she rocked a yellow string bikini while soaking up the sunshine.
 Her fans also seemed to approve of that post.
 To date, it has raked in more than 62,000 likes and over 520 comments.